andreymulik/sdp-core/README.md

 ## What's the point?

-SDP is a way to work with data in a unified way.
-What used to be similar functions with more or less the same behavior becomes a set of classes with clear rules and restrictions.

-Initially, `sdp` was created as a replacement for the standard `array` package, with more functions and not requiring qualified imports.

-In version `sdp-0.2`, the package contained many structures and classes that were added to the main package to solve specific problems.
-This was justified while I was studying at the university, because I had a lot of free time.
-In the end, this complicated the support and development of the library, and I abandoned it for a very long time.
-Now I am splitting it into several packages to simplify the development process and gradually develop the project to solve current problems.

-In version 0.3 I partly returned to the old idea - the priority of modularity over basic functionality. `sdp-core-0.3` will contain only basic classes and some helping tools (for example, my implementation of TimSort).
+SDP is a unified way to work with data types from different packages.
+For example, `base`, `array`, `vector`, `bytestring`, and `text` have many overlapping function names with similar or identical behavior.
+SDP creates a compatibility layer between them and re-exports modules, resolving name conflicts.
+SDP supports `base >= 4.`9, also resolving several library version compatibility issues.

+In `sdp-0.2`, the core package provided classes and native data types.
+Since version `sdp-0.3`, the classes have been separated into the `sdp-core` package, which inherits version `0.3`.

 ## Quick start

-sdp-core is a set of classes that solve problems with qualified imports.
+`sdp-core` is a set of classes that solve problems with qualified imports.
 To start using the library, add the following lines to your module:

 ```haskell